lenkiefer/lenkiefer.github.com/_posts/2016-08-15-trends-in-credit-part-2.md

   }
 </style>

-A FEW DAYS AGO I [POSTED]({% post_url 2016-08-09-trends-in-credit %}) on trends in consumer credit using data from the the New York Federal Reserve Bank's [Consumer Credit Panel](https://www.newyorkfed.org/microeconomics/data.html).
+A FEW DAYS AGO I [POSTED]({% post_url 2016-08-09-trends-in-credit %}) on trends in consumer debt using data from the the New York Federal Reserve Bank's [Consumer Credit Panel](https://www.newyorkfed.org/microeconomics/data.html).
 The post got many responses, some observing that while student debt has grown a lot the absolute level of it is small relative to mortgage debt.

 I had made that point in my post, but the pictures caught the attention of many who didn't read the post or catch the point.
-The image of exploding student debt resontated with experience.
+The image of exploding student debt resonated with experience.
+Especially so when animated in a gif.

-But let me  post a few additional graphs (using the same data) that compare the original plot without mortgages (or indexed to the first quarter of 2003) to graphs with mortgages.
+But let me  post a few additional graphs using the same data that seem to make different points.